Structural formula: a formula that shows how the atoms are connected (which atoms are bonded to which).

 and the hydrogen atoms are on the other, whereas in the trans-isomer

-But-2-ene exists as a pair of geometric isomers.
-The cis and trans isomers of but-2-ene are shown below.
-In the cis-isomer the two methyl groups (CH3) attached to the carbon atoms in the C=C are on one side of the molecule whereas in the trans-isomer the two methyl groups (CH3) are on opposite sides of the molecule:
+As another example of a geometric isomer consider the alkene molecule but-2-ene which exists as a pair of geometric isomers.
+The cis and trans isomers of but-2-ene are shown in the image below.
+In the cis-isomer the two methyl groups (CH3) attached to the carbon atoms in the C=C are on one side of the molecule, whereas in the trans-isomer the two methyl groups (CH3) are on opposite sides of the molecule:

 Care is needed in deciding if a particular alkene will show

-geometric isomerism; that is have a cis and
+geometric isomerism; that is will it have a cis and

 main requirement for cis/trans isomerism is that the two groups